bkeegan/Exchange-PowerShell-Tools/README.md

 5. **Get-MailboxItemPerDay.ps1** : Calculates total amount of email items + deleted items and divides by age of inbox in days to calcuate average amount of emails (or mailbox items) received per day.

 6. **Get-ExchangeUserMailboxMismatch.ps1** : gets logon statistics where the user account accessing a mailbox does not match the user associated with it.

+7. **Set-OWAPolicyByGroup.ps1** : Applies an OWA Policy to all members of a specified AD group.